 Given the rapid and significant changes happening in primary care, the Primary Care Learning System can support primary care staff to connect with each other, share learning and insights, and build on each other’s experiences to accelerate the improvement of primary care services.

 We support primary care services by enabling the sharing of learning and best practices in the following ways.

 - Hosting the Primary Care Resilience Webinars where people can connect, share experiences and reflect on current topics.
-We do this in collaboration with in collaboration with colleagues from Scottish Government, the Royal College of General Practitioners and NHS Education for Scotland.
+We do this in collaboration with colleagues from Scottish Government, the Royal College of General Practitioners and NHS Education for Scotland.

 - Developing case studies to share the learning and insights and/or to demonstrate the impact of improvement activities.

 - Developing toolkits to enable the spread of best practice.

 - Promoting resources via social media and/or at events.

 You can get involved in the Primary Care Learning System by: